 Business and Professions Code 21628 BPC is the California statute that makes it a crime for a pawnbroker to fail to comply with certain reporting requirements.

-A prosecutor must prove three things to successfully convict a defendant under this statute.
-These are that the accused:
+A prosecutor must prove three things to convict you under this statute successfully:

-- was a secondhand dealer or coin dealer,
+- You were a secondhand dealer or coin dealer,

-- did not report daily, or on the first working day after he purchased, took in trade or pawn, or accepted for sale on consignment to the sheriff or to the chief of police, and
+- You did not report daily, or on the first working day after you purchased, took in trade or pawn, or accepted for sale on consignment, to the sheriff or to the chief of police, and

-- did not report using the correct forms.1
+- You did not report using the correct forms.1

 2. Are there legal defenses if accused?

-Please recall that the statute at issue only applies to pawnbrokers – or, “secondhand dealers or coin dealers.”
-This means it is always a sound legal defense for a defendant to show that he was not one of these entities or persons.
+BPC 21628 applies only to pawnbrokers – or, “secondhand dealers or coin dealers.”
+This means it is always a sound legal defense to show that you were not one of these entities or persons.

 - jealousy,